-The procedure uses x-rays and the amount of radiation used is small, however if you think you may be pregnant please inform the department before attending the appointment.
+The procedure uses X-rays and the amount of radiation used is very low, however if you think you may be pregnant please inform the department before attending the appointment.

 What will happen during the examination?

-- You will arrive gate 18 whereby a member of the Imaging team will take you through to the fluoroscopy waiting room.
+- You will arrive at Gate 18 and a member of the Imaging team will take you through to the fluoroscopy waiting room.

 - A radiographer will discuss the procedure with you.
 You will be given an opportunity to ask questions.
 If you are happy to proceed you will be asked to change into a hospital gown.

-- If you already have a bladder catheter in situ, we will just disconnect the bag and attach our bottle of dye to your catheter.
+- If you already have a bladder catheter in situ, we will disconnect the bag and attach our bottle of X-ray dye to your catheter.

-- The skin will be cleaned first and then using lubricating jelly, the catheter will be gently inserted through your urethra and into your bladder.
-X-rays are then used to image the filling bladder as the dye is slowly introduced through the catheter.
+- X-rays are then used to image the filling bladder as the dye is slowly introduced through the catheter.

-- Depending on the information your referring doctor requires, occasionally we will remove the tube and then move the table to a standing position so that we are able to take x-rays as you urinate the dye into a urine receptacle.
+- Depending on the information your referring doctor requires, occasionally we will remove the tube and then move the table to a standing position so that we are able to take X-rays as you urinate the dye into a container.